Contact Gorvins today E-mail us at : enquiries@gorvins.com Contact us today on : 0161 930 5151

 Although airline travel is considered far safer than taking a journey by car, more and more people are making wills before flying abroad on holiday.

-Clients have even made provision for dying on the flight or abroad, including scattering ashes on a hill with a view of Palma cathedral or in the holiday town where they have had many happy memories.
+Clients have even made provision for dying on the flight or abroad, including scattering ashes on a hill with a view of Palma Cathedral or in the holiday town where they have had many happy memories.

 “This is a trend which we have seen increase dramatically over recent years.
-Many people I see say that they have been meaning to make a will for years but have never quite got round to it, and having a foreign holiday booked is a common reason given for why they have finally decided to go ahead.
+Many people I see say that they have been meaning to make a will for years but have never quite got around to it, and having a foreign holiday booked is a common reason given for why they have finally decided to go ahead.

 “There also seems to be a sense of urgency about it – as if there is a genuine fear they won’t be coming home.
 Clients often leave it until a couple of weeks before going away to come in for an initial meeting, and then need the will turning around very quickly to get it completed.”